 The Trust operates within the NHS Foundation Trust statutory and regulatory environment and its quality governance arrangements are regularly reviewed to ensure compliance with relevant regulatory (and other legal or professional) standards.
 This includes the NHS Improvement and Care Quality Commission combined Well-Led Framework.
 The Trust was inspected under the Well Led Framework by the CQC and NHS Improvement in 2019 and received a rating of Good overall.
 The Trust has undertaken work with Deloitte during 2020 to complete an independent assessment against the Well Led Framework.
-This The Trust has a Risk Management Strategy (updated and approved in the reporting period), which sets out a delegated governance structure through which risks are monitored and managed.
-It sets out a systematic process for the identification, recording and management of risk through its specialty, divisional and significant risk registers and clearly defines the escalation and de-escalation of risk as detailed in the diagram below:

-- work was paused due to the COVID-19 pandemic and re-visited in March 2021 with a view to restarting with a post-pandemic review. - The Trust has a well-defined quality governance structure in place, designed to provide 'ward to Board' visibility, reporting and assurance across the quality agenda. - The executive and the Trust Board seek information and assurance on compliance.
+This work was paused due to the COVID-19 pandemic and re-visited in March 2021 with a view to restarting with a post-pandemic review.

+The Trust has a well-defined quality governance structure in place, designed to provide 'ward to Board' visibility, reporting and assurance across the quality agenda.

+The executive and the Trust Board seek information and assurance on compliance.
 Improvements in the reporting period include an assurance rating against performance information reported to the Board, based on data quality confidence levels.
-The Trust also has an established Data Quality Compliance Board to provide scrutiny, challenge and assurance on all aspects of data quality which reports to the Audit Committee. - The Trust ensures compliance with CQC registration requirements is monitored and assessed through its governance structure.
+The Trust also has an established Data Quality Compliance Board to provide scrutiny, challenge and assurance on all aspects of data quality which reports to the Audit Committee.

+The Trust ensures compliance with CQC registration requirements is monitored and assessed through its governance structure.
 This includes compliance monitoring at the Risk and Compliance Board; proactive assessment through the Clinical Quality Board; proactive assessment through the clinical divisional management; and independent peer review (e.g. Healthwatch enter and view).
 Compliance is assured through the Quality and Clinical Risk Committee.